 Summary

-This toolkit is a contemporary art practice based on emotional power, not art therapy.
-It explores "emotion as a material" and guides learners to enter a process-centered artistic way, inspired by soft, fluid and physical attention.
+This toolkit is a contemporary artistic practice based on emotional power.
+It discusses "emotion as material" and guides learners to learn the artistic method of folding dyeing to discover their emotions.
 You don't need artistic skills or artistic background to complete this toolkit.
-It is an experiential method.
+This is an experiential method.

-When we break up and lose our loved one, we will summarize this difficult time as a sad emotion.
+When we lovelorn, we will summarize this difficult time as a sad emotion.

 However, the emotion is so soft that it is changeable every time.

-where is the tension hidden in your body?
+where is the soft state hidden in YOUR body?

 Let these problems appear in the process of folding, flowing, recording.